 The hike is so short that Skyline Arch is visible from the start.
 Take the well maintained single-track around the north end of a sandstone fin running parallel with the arch.
 On the other side, you will come across the boulders that settled on the desert floor.
 Either stand back and enjoy the view of the arch, or scramble up the rocks onto the neighboring fin to gain a better perspective of Skyline Arch.

-There is a sheer drop on the sandstone wall below the arch, making it impossible to reach from this side.
-There is however, a trail up the backside of Skyline Arch, which begins at Devils Canyon Campground.
+A sheer drop on the sandstone wall below the arch makes it impossible to reach from this side.
+There is however, a trail up the backside of Skyline Arch that begins at Devils Canyon Campground.
 If you happen to see adventurous campers standing below the arch, you will know how they got there.

 Trailhead address: Arches Entrance Road (Park Avenue), Arches National Park, Moab, UT 84532